What is Automatic Enrolment for Employees?

 • You’re earning above £10,000 per year (2021/22)

 If you meet the eligibility criteria, your employer will inform you about it.
-If you’re self-employed running a business through your own account, you’re not eligible for automatic enrolment for employees.
+If you’re self-employed and running a business through your account, you’re not eligible for automatic enrolment for employees.

-Usually, a certain percentage from your qualified earning is deducted as the pension amount.
+Usually, a certain percentage of your qualified earnings is deducted as the pension amount.
 It includes your salary, wages, bonuses, commission, and statutory pay from your gross earnings.
-Currently, your employer will pay a minimum of 3% and you’ll be going to pay 5% from your earning making a total of 8%.
+Currently, your employer will pay a minimum of 3% and you’ll be going to pay 5% from your earnings making a total of 8%.

-You need to be aware that this percentage is applied to your qualified earning between £6,240 and £50,270 a year (2021/22) depending upon how often you’re paid.
+You need to be aware that this percentage is applied to your qualified earnings between £6,240 and £50,270 a year (2021/22) depending upon how often you’re paid.

 After the contribution, you’d often get tax relief on it.
 Your employer may also use different approaches like a net pay arrangement, where you may not get tax relief unless your income is over £12,570 (in 2021/22).
 Therefore, you should check what scheme your employer is using.

-In case if you have two or more jobs, each job will be considered apart from the other for automatic enrolment purposes.
-It means that some jobs will enrol you to contribute for pension and some jobs won’t.
+In case you have two or more jobs, each job will be considered apart from the other for automatic enrolment purposes.
+It means that some jobs will enroll you to contribute to pension and some jobs won’t.

 The employer will decide your eligibility for the pension scheme.
 If you qualify, you’ll be automatically enrolled in that pension scheme.
-However, you may opt-out, if you don’t want to avail more than one pension scheme.
-You can enrol to more than one pension scheme as per your wish.
+However, you may opt-out, out if you don’t want to avail more than one pension scheme.
+You can enrol in more than one pension scheme as per your wish.

 Quick Wrap Up:

 So, you have got enough information on automatic enrolment for employees.
-If you’re already enrolled in a workplace pension scheme, we advise you not to opt-out as it means you are refusing the contribution of your employer into your pension sum.
+If you’re already enrolled in a workplace pension scheme, we advise you not to opt out as it means you are refusing the contribution of your employer to your pension sum.
 Your employer’s contribution to your workplace pension scheme is a kind of additional pay benefit that you get.

-For this reason, this pension scheme is a great way to do savings for your retirement.
+For this reason, this pension scheme is a great way to save for your retirement.
 However, there might be a few instances where opting out is a better option, like you’re facing unmanageable debts.

 Request A Callback